-At inception of a contract, the Group and the Company assess whether a contract is, or contains, a lease.
+At inception of a contract, the Group assesses whether a contract is, or contains, a lease.
 A contract is, or contains, a lease if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
-To assess whether a contract conveys the right to control the use of an identified asset, the Group and the Company assess whether:
+To assess whether a contract conveys the right to control the use of an identified asset, the Group assesses whether:

-- the contract involves the use of an identified asset; - the Group and the Company have the right to obtain substantially all of the economic benefits from the use of the asset throughout the period of use; and - the Group and the Company have the right to direct the use of the asset.
+- the contract involves the use of an identified asset; - the Group has the right to obtain substantially all of the economic benefits from the use of the asset throughout the period of use; and - the Group has the right to direct the use of the asset.